Find out how to properly utilize psychographic segmentation.

 Considering these aspects of your customer will help you gain valuable insight to uncover who they are and what motivates them to buy.
 By tapping into the emotional components of the buyer’s journey you will be able to more accurately reach and captivate your target audience.

 Psychographics and demographics go hand in hand.
-While demographics focus on physical characteristics, such as race, gender, age, and income, psychographic segmentation takes this just one step further.
+While demographics focus on physical characteristics, such as gender, age, and income, psychographic segmentation takes this just one step further.
 Within this form of segmentation, you are taking those demographics and diving deeper into how the facts relate to who your customers are intrinsically.

 For example, demographic segmentation would target simply women ages 35 to 45 living with a moderate income in a suburban area.
 With psychographic segmentation, we understand a more segmented portion of these women also value health, family-friendly locations, and quality over economic value.
 Psychographic segmentation reveals the unique differences associated with each of your customers.